Frequently Asked Questions

 To read further, visit: https://electricvehicles.bchydro.com/charge/choosing-a-home-EV-charger

 The energy load refers to how much current is being demanded by users of electrical equipment at any given point.
 One would easily and rightly suspect that charging an electric vehicle poses a demand or adds a load to the electrical capacity of a building comparable to that of a large appliance, such as an oven or a hot tub.
 The barrier of powering many electric vehicles at once, or powering even a single electric car on infrastructure that is close to capacity, can be solved by using an EVEMS or what is sometimes called a load management system, load shedder, or a demand charge controller in the electric industry.
-The EVEMS, such as the DCC by RVE, will account for and control the loads automatically, without adding any additional load to the circuit, and without significantly affecting the speed of charging.
+The EVEMS will account for and control the loads automatically, without adding any additional load to the circuit, and without significantly affecting the speed of charging.

 To read about EVEMS in detail, visit: https://www.csagroup.org/article/research/electric-vehicle-energy-management-systems/